Note: Updated January 25, 2019

-Has this beautiful weather got you thinking about gardening?
+With spring coming up in a few months, does the warmer weather get you thinking about gardening?
 Have you ever wondered what the best perennials for Calgary are?
 Considering our dynamic climate, sometimes choosing the best perennials for the season can be daunting.
-Our Horticultural team has put together a list of seven perennial flowers that grow best in Calgary.
-In this list we’ve included the bearded iris, the cranesbill, the globe thistle, the peony, the blue flax, the blanket flower, and the harebell.
+Our horticultural team has put together a list of seven perennial flowers that grow best in Calgary.
+In this list we’ve included the bearded iris, the cranesbill, the globe thistle, the peony, the blue flax, and the blanket flower.

 Bearded Iris (Iris spp.)